 It is accompanied by the appearance of disease symptoms because the infection becomes widespread in the body, Both types of memory cells ( T & B ) are produced, but remain inactive.

 It is an immune response to the same pathogen that has been infected the body before, Memory cells are responsible for the secondary immune response because they store information about the antigens that had been fought by the immune system in the past.

 It is a very fast response, as the pathogen is often destroyed before the appearance of the symptoms, It is not accompanied by the appearance of disease symptoms because the pathogen is destroyed quickly, It activates the memory cells that are formed previously in the primary immune response.

-Type of cells that stores information about the antigens that had been fought by the immune system in the past, Human body contains two types of memory cells, which are Memory B-cells and Memory T-cells.
+Type of cells that store information about the antigens that had been fought by the immune system in the past, Human body contains two types of memory cells, which are Memory B-cells and Memory T-cells.

 - Memory cells are produced during the primary immune response.